 4) StringKing Metal 3 Pro Shafts (4 Options)

-The second metal shaft to make our list of the best A/M shafts is the StringKing Metal 3 Pro.
+The second metal shaft to make our list of the best A/M shafts is the Metal 3 Pro from StringKing.
 It comes in 4 different variations which differ in weight.
 The table below can help you decide which option is best for you.

 The grip on the Metal 3 Pro feels like most other metal shafts and it has a slight concave shape that gives you good control of the shaft.
 It comes in silver and black and features minimalistic decals giving the shaft a great overall look.